tomdee/calico-docker-prototype/L2RoutedPrototype.md

 # L2 Routed Docker Prototype
 This prototype demonstrates Calico running in a docker environment with L2 routed compute hosts.
-In comprises steps for the following.
+It comprises steps for the following.

 * Installing and configuring Calico and the required components.
 * Creating and networking containers.